Joanna Cole (author): Reception

 Most of Cole's books became ALA Notables and received NSTA/CBC Non-fiction Awards.
 Cole received the Washington Post/Children's Book Guild for her non-fiction children's books in 1971.
 Her books A Cat's Body and A Bird's Body were selections for the Junior Literary Guild.

 A 1988 review in The New York Times of The Magic School Bus Inside the Earth (second book in the series) said:

 The author Joanna Cole and the illustrator Bruce Degen have come up with the freshest, most amusing approach to science for children that I've seen...Elementary school science should never be the same again after the Magic School Bus series is completed.

 An author spotlight in the book Valerie & Walter's Best Books for Children 2nd Ed: A Lively, Opinionated Guide stated, "If Joanna Cole had contributed nothing to the world of children's books other than her Magic School Bus books, her popularity would still be assured".

-However, Cole's Asking About Sex and Growing Up was named the 57th most challenged book from 1990-1999.
+Cole's Asking About Sex and Growing Up was named the 57th most challenged book from 1990 to 1999.